-- (a) any oil is discharged or escapes from a ship (whether one to which section 338 or one to which section 339 applies); or - (b) there arises a relevant threat of contamination, whether or not the owner of the ship in question incurs a liability under section 338 or 339-
+- (a) there is discharge or escape of bunker oil falling within section 338A(1); or - (b) there arises a relevant threat of contamination falling within section 338A(2), then whether or not the owner of the ship in question incurs any liability under section 338A-

+- (i) he shall not be liable otherwise than under that section for any such damage or cost as is mentioned in it; and - (ii) no person to whom this subsection applies shall be liable for any such damage or cost unless it resulted from anything done or omitted to be done by him either with intent to cause any such damage or cost or recklessly and in the knowledge that any such damage or cost would probably result.

+(2B) Subsection (2A)(ii) applies to any-

-- (i) he shall not be liable otherwise than under that section for any such damage or cost as is mentioned in it; and - (ii) no person to whom this paragraph applies shall be liable for any such damage or cost unless it resulted from anything done or omitted to be done by him either with intent to cause any such damage or cost or recklessly and in the knowledge that any such damage or cost would probably result. - (2) Subsection (1)(b)(ii) applies to- - (a) a servant or agent of the owner of the ship; - (b) a person not falling within paragraph (a) but employed or engaged in any capacity on board the ship or to perform any service for the ship; - (c) a charterer of the ship (however described and including a bareboat charterer), and any manager or operator of the ship; - (d) a person performing salvage operations with the consent of the owner of the ship or on the instructions of a competent public authority; - (e) a person taking any such measures as are mentioned in subsection (1)(b) or (2)(a) of section 338 or 339; or - (f) a servant or agent of a person falling within paragraph (c), (d) or (e). - (3) The liability of the owner of a ship under section 338 or 339 for any impairment of the environment shall be taken to be a liability only in respect of- - (a) any resulting loss of profits; and - (b) the cost of any reasonable measures of reinstatement actually taken or to be taken.
+- (a) servant or agent of the owner; - (b) person not falling within paragraph (a) but engaged in any capacity on board the ship or to perform any service for the ship; - (c) person performing salvage operations with the consent of the owner of the ship or on the instructions of a competent public authority; - (d) person taking any such measures as are mentioned in subsection (1)(b) or (2)(a) of section 338A; and - (e) servant or agent of a person falling within paragraph (c) or (d). - (3) The liability of a person under section 338, 338A or 339 for any impairment of the environment shall be taken to be a liability only in respect of- - (a) any resulting loss of profits; and

+(b) the cost of any reasonable measures of reinstatement actually taken or to be taken.